EDUCBA Logo

 All chart tab

 • You can see a different type of graph listed below it.
-Select the Bar graph since we are going to create a stacked bar chart.
+Select the Bar graph since we will create a stacked bar chart.

 Bar Graph